magdalazari/lgm_mutualism/README.md

 # Trying a SAM approach
 Instead of the standard SEM approach of estimating everything at the same time.
 SAM also provides information on the reliability of latent variables.
 Chose the basis model without working memory and free error var for picture (estimated in a standard way, it gives error).
+Since MLR can't be used in SAM (yet?), I did not use it for the standard models either.
 When comparing estimation methods (SAM and standard), intercepts and int-slopes between domains were relatively conistent, while slopes differed.
 Signs were the same between estimation methods.
 Largest differences between estimation methods (std-SAM):
 flanker_intercept-pattern_intercept: 0.63  0.49,
 flanker_slope-picture_slope:     0.23  0.04,